sabinio/SQLDWSchemaMigrate/README.md

 This repo will store the PowerShell Module that will be used to Migrate any changes to the schema from a source Azure Data Warehouse to a target Azure Data Warehouse.
 This does not migrate data!

 ## Deploy or Migrate?
-Because SSDT does not support Azure DataWarehouse, the current project in DataServices generates the deployment scripts.
-However there is no way to migrate these changes from one data warehouse to another.
+Because SSDT does not support Azure DataWarehouse, there is no clear way to deploy changes to Azure SQL DW.
 What this module actually does is connect to a data warehouse that contains the source schema and migrates the changes over to the target data warehouse.

 Note that data is not migrated over!